Xilinx/mlir-aie/programming_guide/section-2/section-2g/README.md

 ### Guide to Managing Runtime Data Movement to/from Host Memory

 In high-performance computing applications, efficiently managing data movement and synchronization is crucial.
-This guide provides a comprehensive overview of how to utilize the `npu_dma_memcpy_nd` and `ipu_sync` functions to manage data movement at runtime from/to host memory to/from the AIE array (for example in the Ryzen™ AI NPU).
+This guide provides a comprehensive overview of how to utilize the `npu_dma_memcpy_nd` and `npu_sync` functions to manage data movement at runtime from/to host memory to/from the AIE array (for example in the Ryzen™ AI NPU).

 #### **Efficient Data Movement with `npu_dma_memcpy_nd`**